HallwayTech/grouper-changelog-nakamura/README.md

     changeLog.consumer.courseGroups.dryrun = false
     changeLog.consumer.courseGroups.delete.groups = false

-    # Required for the RestrictedCourseGroupEsbConsumer
+    # Required for the RestrictedWorldEsbConsumer
     # SQL query for a list of db LIKE expressions
     # changeLog.consumer.courseGroups.restriction.query = SELECT RESTRICTION FROM COURSE_RESTRICTIONS WHERE SAKAIOAE = 1
     # Optional if you want to change the database connection profile